 Since we know Nature can violate symmetries, and we have cosmological motivations for symmetry violation, we have reason to expect electromagnetism and/or the strong force have their discrete symmetries broken on a a subatomic scale.
-Generically, both forces can admit interactions and terms that violate P and T symmetries, but so far no such interactions have been observed each other.
+Generically, both forces can admit interactions and terms that violate P and T symmetries, but so far no such interactions have been observed in Nature.
+In this section we provide a discussion of how such symmetry violation manifests in electromagnetic interactions.